custom-cards/text-action-element/README.md

 ## Getting errors?
 Make sure you have `javascript_version: latest` in your `configuration.yaml` under `frontend:`.

-Make sure you have the latest version of `cover-element-bundle.js`.
+Make sure you have the latest version of `text-action-element-bundle.js`.

 If you have issues after updating the card, try clearing your browsers cache or restart Home Assistant.

-If you get "Custom element doesn't exist: cover-element" or running older browsers try replacing `type: module` with `type: js` in your resource reference, like below.
+If you get "Custom element doesn't exist: text-action-element" or running older browsers try replacing `type: module` with `type: js` in your resource reference, like below.

 ```yaml
 resources: